britth/GameChanger/README.md

 While still in beta form, a GameChanger demo is live, allowing you to explore text and graph based updates about the 2014 NCAA Men's Tournament.
 Follow the instructions below to begin using our latest code!

-+ Ensure that the following are installed on your system:
++ Ensure that the following are installed on your system (both needed if you want to run the graphing mode):

   * [Canopy](https://www.enthought.com/downloads/)

   * [Git Bash](http://git-scm.com/downloads)

 + Clone the repository: `git clone https://github.com/britth/GameChanger.git`

 + Open a terminal and issue the following command: `python gamechanger.py`